Kisange5/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-A script that creates a directory named my_first_directory in the /tmp/ directory
+Moving a file from one directory to another